juestchaos/obsidianMD-maths/We Are All Completely Beside Ourselves.md

 Rosemary’s father reflects Karen Joy Fowler’s a lot: spends time fly-fishing, is obsessed with mathematical ideas (p.
 18)

 ## Memory
-The unreliability of memory is discussed at multiple points throughout the book; how we can reconstruct our memories without noticing and then be incredibly confident that the reconstructed memory
+The unreliability of memory is discussed at multiple points throughout the book; how we can reconstruct our memories without noticing and then be incredibly confident that memory we now remember is the one true original, meaning that all long-term memories must be treated with a degree of caution, since we cannot determine whether they have been altered or not.
+This could be an interesting idea for an article based on [[truth]].

 ## Further reading
 *Utopia*, Thomas More